jeremehancock/Dumb-Projects/README.md

 ### 😀 **EmojiFind**

 Find any emoji instantly!
 Lightning-fast search with dark/light themes, one-click copy, and mobile optimization.

-### 📱 **QR**

-Generate high-quality QR codes instantly and scan them with your phone's camera!
-Features real-time scanning, smart URL detection, and a sleek terminal-inspired dark theme that works offline.

 ## ✨ The Philosophy